ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 ### Risks and Challenges

 The byte formatting pipe currently used in SLE converts using a factor of 1024, but uses unit labels KB/MB/GB.
 In order to avoid showing different values or units for the same file outside of an `sl-table`, we should modify the SLE pipe to be consistent with our implementation.
-If there are other clients that would have the same problem, they will just display the file sizes inconsistently.
+Other clients with the same problem would be encouraged to use consistent conversions across the app.

 ### Prior Art/Examples